onehashai/onehash-connect/help/include/switching-between-organizations.md

 {tab|web}

-You can log in to multiple Zulip organizations by opening multiple tabs, and logging into one Zulip organization in each tab.
-To switch Zulip organizations, just switch tabs.
+You can log in to multiple OneHash Connect organizations by opening multiple tabs, and logging into one OneHash Connect organization in each tab.
+To switch OneHash Connect organizations, just switch tabs.

 {tab|desktop}